Veams/generator-veams/README.md

  * [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) - Autoprefixer parses CSS and adds vendor-prefixed CSS properties using the Can I Use database.
  * [grunt-bless](https://github.com/stefanjudis/grunt-bless) - Split your css after you reach size limit for ie9
  * [grunt-browser-sync](https://npmjs.org/package/grunt-browser-sync) - Sync and auto-reload your local server over multiple devices
- * [grunt-comment-media-queries](https://github.com/cruncher/grunt-comment-media-queries) - You begin your project with mobile first but need to support desktop styles in IE8?
-That's your module! (see _Features_)
  * [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) - a preconfigured proxy for developing clientside API interfaces in your prototype, with CORS, Basic Authentication support and http methods
  * [grunt-contrib-compass](https://github.com/gruntjs/grunt-contrib-compass) - Come on, use Node-SASS ...
  * [grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin) - Minify your HTML files.